Shirley Winters: Murders

 On November 28, 2006, Ryan Rivers was found to be drowned at his grandparents' Pierrepont home, while Winters visited.
 She was indicted by a St. Lawrence County grand jury in August 2007 of second-degree murder, first-degree assault and endangering the welfare of a child.

 This prompted police to exhume Winters' son, Ronald Winters III, who died on November 21, 1980, in Otisco, New York, of supposed sudden infant death syndrome.
 Based on their findings, police charged Winters with second-degree murder on March 28, 2007.

-On April 21, 2008, Winters pleaded guilty to manslaughter for drowning Rivers.
-Under the terms of the plea agreement, she also agreed to plead guilty in Onondaga County Court to first-degree manslaughter for smothering Winters.
+On April 21, 2008, Winters pleaded guilty to first degree manslaughter for drowning Rivers.
+Under the terms of the plea agreement, she also agreed to plead guilty in Onondaga County Court to first degree manslaughter for smothering Winters.
 She was sentenced to 20 years for Rivers, and 8 to 25 years for Winters, to be served concurrently, with parole eligibility after 17 years.
 She was imprisoned at Bedford Hills Correctional Facility By pleading guilty, she avoided possible second degree murder convictions and multiple life sentences, as well as prosecution for the 1979 murders of Colleen and John Winters.
 In May 2024, Winters was released from prison and sent to a psychiatric facility.